slimandslam/schwab-client-js/README.md

 ## Subclasses and Methods for Class SchwabAPIclient

 - In some method calls, the order of parameters is slightly different than the Schwab documentation.
 Those changes were made to make it easier to create method calls (putting the required arguments first).
-- In two cases, placeOrderByAcct() and orderDelete(), I return slightly different things when the call succeeds. placeOrderByAcct() returns a JSON object with the orderId, and orderDelete() returns null.
+- In two cases, placeOrderByAcct() and orderDelete(), when the call succeeds, I return slightly different things than what the Schwab documentation suggests. placeOrderByAcct() returns a JSON object with the orderId, and orderDelete() returns null.
 - Two types of date formats are used.
 Check the Schwab developer docs to see which one you need.
 The two types:
   - ISO 8601 format: "2024-11-28T12:17:41-05:00" or just "2024-11-28".
   - Milliseconds since the Epoch: 1730432440000 (2024-10-31T22:40:40-05:00 in CST)